Systems Change vs Systems Optimisation: What they can do for the climate crisis

-This, too, makes perfect sense.
+This too makes perfect sense.
 The closer we get to accountability, and the more severe the consequences, the more uncomfortable it will become.

-Two heads are better than one: Systems change and systems optimisation working together.
+Two heads are better than one: Systems change and systems optimisation working together

-So, this is my theory: We need both systems change agents and systems optimisers advising our world leaders to get us out of this mess.
+So, this is my theory: we need both systems change agents and systems optimisers advising our world leaders to get us out of this mess.
 And now.
 The relationship between the two, to me, feels deeply complementary and indeed critical to the success of this diplomatic experiment.
 But why?

-Systems change agents, on the other hand, can feel comfortable the deployment of urgent resources is in good hands and can let go of seeking to influence the current negotiations in order to architect a better world.
+Systems change agents, on the other hand, can feel comfortable that the deployment of urgent resources is in good hands and can let go of seeking to influence current negotiations in order to architect a better world.